Building systems in Microsoft Azure isn't as simple as building local applications.

 Should either the first or second write operation fail, then the outbox will retry the send operation at a later point, ensuring at least once delivery of the messages.

-To enable transactional processing of individual messages from a queue or topic, and support transactional handover to another queue or topic, we leverage the transfers and "send via" capabilities of Azure Service Bus.
+To enable atomic processing of individual messages from a queue or topic, and support atomic handover to another queue or topic, we leverage the transfers and "send via" capabilities of Azure Service Bus.

-Leveraging this capability, the MessageHandler transactional processing runtime can perform combine send operations as an atomic operation together with the complete operation performed on the received message, after successful processing.
+Leveraging this capability, the MessageHandler atomic processing runtime can perform combine send operations as an atomic operation together with the complete operation performed on the received message, after successful processing.

 Within this processing scope, represented by a handler, there is room to perform exactly one more write operation.

-If this operation fails, e.g. an exception is thrown, then the received message will be abandoned and retried, while none of the outbound messages will actually be sent.
+Should this operation fails, e.g. an exception is thrown, then the received message will be abandoned and retried.

 One of the most common operations performed in the scope of a handler is a projection.

 A projection rolls up one or more events into a single state object.

 This single state object can then be stored in a database of choice in a single operation without the need for transactions on the target data store.

 This approach has the added benefit that you can use any database, storage, cache, big data or cognitive service available in azure and you don't have to limit yourselves to the ones that happen to be suitable to also act as an outbox at the same time.